gul-ahmed/AWS-Notes/s3/amazon-s3.md

 | Glacier Deep Archive    | Lowest-cost storage class for archival data with longer retrieval times | Same as Glacier                  | Same as Glacier                  | Rarely accessed data for compliance or legal reasons    |
 | Outposts                | Designed for objects stored on AWS Outposts                     | Same as Standard                    | Same as Standard                    | On-premises applications integrated with AWS services  |

+# Amazon S3 – Lifecycle Rules

+**Transition Actions** – configure objects to transition to another storage class

+- Move objects to Standard IA class 60 days after creation
+- Move to Glacier for archiving after 6 months

+**Expiration actions** – configure objects to expire (delete) after some time

+- Access log files can be set to delete after a 365 days
+- Can be used to delete old versions of files (if versioning is enabled)
+- Can be used to delete incomplete Multi-Part uploads

+• Rules can be created for a certain prefix (example: s3://mybucket/mp3/*)

+• Rules can be created for certain objects Tags (example: Department: Finance)

 # Transitioning objects/Moving between Storage Classes

 ![GitHub Logo](https://github.com/gul-ahmed/AWS-Notes/blob/main/s3/s3%20transition.png)